What is GDPR Compliance + Checklist Your Company Needs to Follow

 Many experts recommend hiring a dedicated DPO.
 This person is responsible for protecting the data your company collects, ensuring that you remain GDPR compliant, and reporting any vulnerabilities to senior staff.

-9. Up the ante
+9. Up The Ante

 Plus, you need your headlines and CTAs to communicate effectively with your audience.
 Speak in their language and make sure they understand the benefits of what you’re offering.

-10. Segment your list
+10. Segment Your List

 Ideally, you’ll want to segment your email list into two categories: